jschenk421/gettingandcleaningdata/CodeBook.md

 <ins>The tidy data:</ins>
 The tidy data is in the file **tidy.txt** and has the average of each variable for each activity and each subject.
+That is for all 30 individuals per activity the mean of all observations on all variables is given.
+Resulting in 30 times 6 = 180 mean values.

 The subjects have been deidentified and are numbered 1 through 30.